-(8) Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.
+(8) Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.

 (9) But now after you have known God, or rather are known by God, how is it that you turn again to the weak and beggarly elements, to which you desire again to be in bondage?

 New King James Version Change Bible versions

 Colossians 2:8 reads, ". . . according to the tradition of men, according to the basic principles of the world . . .."
 A corresponding phrase in Galatians 4:9 reads, ". . . the weak and beggarly elements, to which you desire again to be in bondage . . .."
 Many in this world claim that these phrases describe the law of God.
 However, their claim is not true at all.

 Can we imagine an apostle of God calling the Old Testament "weak and beggarly"?
 It is ridiculous even to think that.
 Instead, the apostle Paul is appealing to his readers with all of his heart to recognize and turn away from something so wrong that it could only have come from the mind of Satan.

 Daniel 2 contains a vision of a great statue, an idol Nebuchadnezzar dreamed about.
 It had a head of gold, the shoulders and upper body of silver, the belly and thighs of bronze, legs of iron, and feet of iron and clay.
 We understand that, as a whole, it represents the system the Bible calls "Babylon," which has spread worldwide.
 These great empires—seen in the various body parts and metals—have spread Babylonish thinking, organization, social systems, economics, education, and religions all over the earth.
 The golden head, Nebuchadnezzar himself, symbolized Babylon (Daniel 2:37—38).
 The head contains the brain, where thinking takes place.
 That body part dominates and directs the rest of the body.